plusnew/core/README.md

 A typesecure framework for managing your components.
 The Framework has a immutable statehandling approach, which allows easy timetraveling.

 A Component can get data by it's props, and by unlimited internal and external stores.
+This avoids nesting the component in containers for i18n and others.

 ```ts
 import plusnew, { component, store, LifeCycleHandler } from 'plusnew';